 5. Content and Copy Writing

-Suppose you have impeccable writing skills and a keep sense of writing persuasively.
-In that case, you could be a great fit as a content or copywriter in an advertising or digital media agency or even with a brand.
+Suppose you have impeccable writing skills and a keen sense of writing persuasively.
+In that case, you could be a great fit as content or copywriter in an advertising or digital media agency or even with a brand.
 Writing branded content can open up your career possibilities within the corporate sphere and help you write marketing copy instead of merely covering the news and current affairs.